mohsinyousufi/publicai.network/publications.md

 permalink: /publications/
 ---

-Research, whitepapers, and policy briefs advancing the vision of Public AI.
+Research, whitepapers, proposals and design documents advancing the vision of Public AI.  <br/>
+If you are writing about Public AI, or know of research or other publications we should include, reach out or make a [pull request](https://github.com/forpublicai/publicai.network/blob/main/publications.md).

 <style>
 /* Clean table styling */